-Information about Bab El Nasr Cairo, Egypt, tours and Online Booking
+Information about Bab El Nasr Cairo, Egypt, tours, Booking

 Bab El Nasr Cairo is a massive gate in Cairo, Egypt.
 In fact, it is one of famous three massive gates.
 Al Gamali was governor of Acre in 1074.
 The Fatimid caliph, Al Mustansir called him to put down a revolt.
 The revolt was of the Turkish military commanders and their troops.
 After executing the rebels, Al Gamali’s first task was to reinforce the defenses of Cairo.
 It was besides to rebuild Gawhar’s brick wall, which collapsed.
 He did so with stone, which marked the beginning of a newly cultivated taste for stone in Cairo.
 But, it should realized that a considerable amount of stone that he used originated in the Giza necropolis.
 So this also marks the destruction of many of those Pharaonic monuments around Cairo.